What are Projected Expenses? These are future expenses that need to pay at some point in the year.

 - Savings Account (projected savings)

-I understand that things will ‘pop up’ but that’s why it’s important to have a miscellaneous category and to think outside of the box when setting your projected expenses.
+I understand that things will ‘pop up,’ but that’s why it’s crucial to have a miscellaneous category and to think outside of the box when setting your projected expenses.

 Financial Projections Are Simple Calculations

-No stress having to worry where the money will come from because you’ve saved it already.
+No stress having to worry about where the money will come from because you’ve saved it already.

-You have to start somewhere so it will take time to build up the projected expenses account for the overlaps but it’s not necessary it just makes it easier.
+You have to start somewhere, and it will take time to build up the projected expenses account.

 You decide what categories you develop that are projected expenses and what are not.

-So again to keep this example simple lets look at our yearly house taxes as that’s a fair bit of cash coming out of the bank account each year.
+Let’s look at our yearly house taxes, as that’s a fair bit of cash coming out of the bank account.

 Sadly the excitement of the emergency savings account growing had lost its appeal.

-We move projected expenses all year-long even if a bill is paid as the overlapping is always needed especially going into the next year.
+We move projected expenses all year, even if a bill payment is complete.

 It’s also nice to know that the money is set aside for these expenses when they come due.

-Like I mentioned earlier some people don’t have an emergency savings so the money has to come from somewhere to pay these bills.
+Some people don’t have emergency savings, so the money has to come from somewhere to pay bills.

-If you are super disciplined you could keep it in one account but it’s easier for us to know what’s what by having the separate accounts.
+If you are disciplined, you could keep it in one account, but it’s easier to have separate accounts.

 You can review our monthly family budget updates and see what we have in our budget as projected expenses.

-The best feeling is knowing the money is there and seeing our emergency savings grow towards the goals we set out.
+The best feeling is knowing the money is there and seeing our emergency savings growing rather than using them.

 Thanks Mr.CBB for all your hard work.

-It also helps couples who budget together stop with the money fights and money problems they have because the money is being saved.
-I like to think of it as an open book and not a book with missing pages.
+I like to think of budgeting as an open book and not a book with missing pages.